 Consultations for adults are $185.
 If you pursue further treatment at STAR Institute the fee is applied to your future sessions making the consultation free.

-Growing Up With SPD
+A Pop Artist Talks About Growing Up With SPD

 Children with sensory challenges who are not treated in childhood often grow into adults whose daily lives continue to be affected by their inability to accurately and appropriately interpret sensory messages.
 These "sensational adults" may have difficulty performing routines and activities involved in work, close relationships, and recreation.
 Because adults with SPD have struggled for most of their lives, they may also experience depression, underachievement, social isolation, and/or other secondary emotional or social effects.

 Adolescents and adults who received and benefited from therapy in childhood may nonetheless find themselves struggling when they reach new developmental levels and/or life experiences.
 For example, a teenager who has adapted to the challenges of high school may leave home for college and find that living in the more chaotic setting of a dormitory triggers new symptoms.
 At times like these, "booster" therapy or counseling that increases self-understanding and provides strategies for adapting to the new situation is often extremely helpful.

 The goal of treatment for adults with SPD is to help them live fulfilled and happy lives.
 Most adults with SPD struggle because they have been misunderstood all their lives.
 Often, they don't even understand themselves.
 “Why don't I like to be with people, or go shopping, or go to movies?”
 Or “Why am I so clumsy?”
 Or “Why is it so hard for me to stick with things?”
 Or “Why do I feel so lethargic and unmotivated?”